knewplay/book-programming-essential/computer-fundamentals/software-and-hardware.md

 Software is stored in the memory of a computer.
 You can think of the memory as having many "slots", and in each slot you can hold a certain amount of information.
 For simplicity, let's say that one computer instruction (a.k.a. command) can be stored in one memory slot.
 So if we have 10 commands, then we will need 10 different memory slots, a.k.a. memory locations, a.k.a. memory addresses.
 The CPU reads memory slot #1, and after executing the command there, it will go to the following memory slot, all the way up to memory slot #10, after which the program is over (a program is essentially a bunch of commands written for the CPU to execute).

 Sounds simple, right?
-The problem is that a Mac computer, an iPhone, a Samsung smartphone, and a Lenovo laptop all use different hardware from different companies (think of the processors being made by Intel, AMD, ARM, NVIDIA, Apple, Qualcomm, Huawei, etc.), and so they execute programs differently.
+The problem is that a Mac computer, an iPhone, a Samsung smartphone, and a Lenovo laptop all use different hardware from different companies (think of the processors being made by Intel, AMD, Apple, etc.), and so they execute programs differently.
 On top of the internal hardware differences, we also want to connect external devices such as a mouse, keyboard, monitor, printer, and much more.

-It would be ridiculous to ask software developers to write one program for Lenovo laptops, one for Apple, one for smartphones that use the ARM processor, so on and so forth.
+It would be ridiculous to ask software developers to write one program for Lenovo laptops, one for Apple, one for smartphones that use the Qualcomm processor, so on and so forth.
 Software shouldn't be "machine-specific".
 This is how things were in the 1970s and part of the 1980s.

 To address these challenges and facilitate the seamless interaction between hardware and software, we rely on operating systems (OS).
-The OS acts as an intermediary layer, bridging the gap between the hardware and software components of a computer system.
-In essense, an OS is low-level software, meaning that it interacts more closely with the physical hardware components.
+The operating system acts as an intermediary layer, bridging the gap between the hardware and software components of a computer system.
+In essense, an operating system is low-level software, meaning that it interacts more closely with the physical hardware components.

-The OS abstracts the complexities of hardware, providing a uniform environment for software developers to create applications.
+The operating system abstracts the complexities of hardware, providing a uniform environment for software developers to create applications.
 It also provides regular everyday computer users with their familiar view of the computer: the GUI, or Graphical User Interface.
 When we turn on a Windows computer there is a style that we expect to see, and it's a similar story when we turn on a device running macOS, iOS, or Android.

-Whether it's creating a new folder on our computer, running two programs simultaneously, saving a text document on our computer, or pluging a brand new mouse into the usb, the OS takes care of all this for us.
-Anything that the user shouldn't have to worry about is taken care of by the OS.
+Whether it's creating a new folder on our computer, running two programs simultaneously, saving a text document on our computer, or pluging a brand new mouse into the usb, the operating system takes care of all this for us.
+Anything that the user shouldn't have to worry about is taken care of by the operating system.
 For example, when was the last time that you told the computer how to allocate its memory space, i.e. Microsoft Word should have memory slots #1 - #10000 and Adobe Photoshop should take memory slots #10001 - #21000?
 When was the last time you wondered where in storage you should save your essay file?
 Never.
-Just click "Save", and the OS will take care of the rest.
+Just click "Save", and the operating system will take care of the rest.

 All in all, operating systems play a vital role in harmonizing hardware and software components.
 They provide the necessary abstractions, services, and interfaces to ensure compatibility, efficient resource utilization, and seamless communication between different devices and software applications.

 > Do you know of any operating systems?
-What kind of devices do they run on, i.e. can these operating systems run on devices made by different companies (Lenovo, HP, Asus, Apple, Samsung Phones, etc.)?
+What kind of devices do they run on, i.e. can these operating systems run on devices made by different companies?
+Think of Apple devices, a Samsung smartphone, a Lenovo laptop, etc.

-> What could be some reasons for why multiple OSes exist?\
+> What could be some reasons for why multiple operating systems exist?
 P.S.
 Consider factors such as market demand, target user demographics, and specialized functionalities that drive the development of distinct operating systems.

 The operating systems of Microsoft's Windows, Apple's macOS/iOS, and Google's Android are popular.
 What is less known but still as widely used (although mostly unknowingly) is Linux.
 To learn more about Linux, [read this](https://opensource.com/resources/linux).